AleksanderLubkiewicz/QUIZ.py/README.md

 # QUIZ.py
-Quiz.
-A simple quiz written in Python using tkinter.
+A simple quiz written in Python using tkinter. <br>
 Quiz in Polish
 ## Introduction